genouest/os-vm-expire/doc/source/install/install-ubuntu.rst

 Install and configure for Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes how to install and configure the OpenstackVmExpirationManagement
+This section describes how to install and configure the Openstack VmExpiration Management
 service for Ubuntu 14.04 (LTS).

 .. include:: common_prerequisites.rst